 Guard dogs are a pretty common phenomenon.
 Some dog breeds were specifically bred to guard, for instance.
 Cats—not so much.
 Cats aren’t as big or scary as dogs.

-However, there are a few cat breeds that act like guard cats, though.
+However, there are a few cat breeds that act like guard cats.
 Typically, this is due to innate instincts to guard their territory.
-They don’t like anyone they don’t know entering their space, which may cause them to act as a guard dog in some cases.
+They don’t like anyone they don’t know entering their space, which may cause them to act like a guard dog would, in some cases.
 Typically, these breeds can’t be trained as actual guard animals, but don’t be surprised if they exhibit some territorial instincts.

 The 10 Best Guard Cats

 Manx cats are known for not having a tail, which resulted from a rare mutation hundreds of years ago.
 Not all Manx cats are born without a tail.
 However, most of them have a reasonably short tail.
 A Manx litter will have kittens with many different tail lengths.

 These cats are often known to act similarly to dogs.
 They can play fetch and will even come when called.
 They are quite intelligent and very loyal.
 Often, they tend to be protective of their family and territory, making them exhibit some guarding behaviors.

 Burmese cats are somewhat similar to a Manx in that they act like a dog.
 They are incredibly social and intelligent.
 Many establish close bonds with their owners.
 They aren’t necessarily territorial, but they are highly loyal and can be protective.
 This may cause them to exhibit guarding behaviors.